 Latency and Ping Times

-Latency, or ping time, is the most critical factor for gamers.
+When selecting an NBN plan for gamers, latency (or ping time) is the most critical factor affecting gameplay responsiveness.
 It refers to the delay between your device and the game server.
-Lower latency means a smoother gaming experience.
-Look for plans that emphasize low latency.
+Lower latency means a smoother gaming experience, and choosing the best NBN for gamers involves selecting a plan with minimal ping times.
+Look for plans that emphasise low latency.

 Download and Upload Speeds